Lemoncode/react-typescript-samples/hooks/02_Properties/Readme.md

 ## Prerequisites

-Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0) if they are not already installed on your computer.
+Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0 or higher) if they are not already installed on your computer.

 > Verify that you are running at least node v6.x.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
 Older versions may produce errors.